-After pulling codes and the test drive, you may find it is impossible to confirm if a part has failed or the performance of a component is subpar.
+After pulling codes and the test drive, you may find it is impossible to confirm if a part has failed or the performance of a part is outside of specifications.
+The error or code is generated by data that doesn’t match.

 Warning messages and codes are typically caused when the control module sees implausible pressure in the reservoir or a longer-than-normal run time for the compressor.
 Some faults are related to very small leaks, but many issues are related to environmental and performance conditions that Land Rover did not anticipate during development.